AMgrade/laravel-video-embed/README.md

 }
 ```

-For getting video iframe code call `getVideoIframeCode` method and pass result into `getVideoUrlAttributes` method from `VideoIdParserHelper` for getting iframe tag with information for reflection video.
+For getting video iframe code call `getVideoIframeCode` method and pass result into `getVideoUrlAttributes` method from `VideoParserHelper` for getting iframe tag with information for reflection video.